pivotal/docs-tap/prerequisites.hbs.md

 ## <a id="resource-requirements"></a>Resource requirements

-- To deploy Tanzu Application Platform packages iterate profile on local Minikube cluster, your cluster must have at least:
-    - 8&nbsp;vCPUs for i9 (or equivalent) available to Tanzu Application Platform components on Mac OS.
-    - 12&nbsp;vCPUs for i7 (or equivalent) available to Tanzu Application Platform components on Mac OS.
-    - 8&nbsp;vCPUs available to Tanzu Application Platform components on Linux and Windows.
-    - 12&nbsp;GB of RAM available to Tanzu Application Platform components on Mac OS, Linux and Windows.
-    - 70&nbsp;GB of disk space available per node.
 - To deploy Tanzu Application Platform packages full profile, your cluster must have at least:
     - 8&nbsp;GB of RAM available per node to Tanzu Application Platform.
     - 16&nbsp;vCPUs available across all nodes to Tanzu Application Platform.